 Independent Contractors in Brazil

-With the right EOR platform, like Borderless, hiring independent contractors compliantly is a seamless process.
-Brazil defines independent contractors as those who work independently of a company and are not subordinate to company regulations, such as working hours or supervision.
+In Brazil, independent contractors are defined as those who work independently of a company and are not subordinate to company regulations or employee benefits, such as working hours, supervision or sick leaves.

 Contracts